This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Ireland.

 The position on minority interests under the Competition Act is similar to the position under the EUMR.
-The acquisition of a minority interest in an undertaking will only amount to a merger or acquisition for the purposes of the Competition Act where the minority interest is sufficient to give the undertaking involved joint or sole control.
-The approach to assessing whether control is acquired through veto rights or on a de facto basis is the same as set out under the CJN.
+The acquisition of a minority interest in an undertaking will only amount to a merger or acquisition for the purposes of the Competition Act where the minority interest gives rise to joint or sole control.
+The approach to assessing whether joint or sole control is acquired through veto rights or on a de facto basis is similar to that set out under the CJN.

-A merger or acquisition as defined in the Competition Act will be notifiable if the following thresholds are met in the most recent financial year of each undertaking involved:
+A merger or acquisition as defined in the Competition Act will be notifiable if the following thresholds are met in the most recent financial year:

 For the purposes of the Competition Act thresholds, on the acquirer side, the turnover of the entire group to which the acquiring entity belongs is taken into account.
 On the target business side, only the turnover of the target business is taken into account, i.e. the turnover of the remainder of the vendor's group is not taken into account.
 For example, in an acquisition of sole control, the turnover to be taken into account is the turnover of the entire group to which the acquiring entity belongs and the turnover of the target business alone.
 In acquisitions of joint control, the undertakings involved are each of the parties (on a group basis) acquiring (and, where relevant, maintaining) joint control and, if the target is a pre-existing company, the target company.

 With the exception of media mergers, which fall to be assessed under the Competition Act regardless of whether the turnover-based thresholds are met or not, the thresholds do not vary depending on industry sector.
-The thresholds in the Competition Act, but can be increased by Ministerial Order.
-The Department for Business, Enterprise and Innovation has issued a consultation on whether to increase the thresholds.
+The thresholds in the Competition Act can be increased by Ministerial Order, which was done recently by way of Competition Act 2002 (Section 27) Order 2018 (S.I.
+No. 388 of 2018).

 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

-The relevant turnover for the purposes of the Competition Act thresholds is the total turnover in the State of the undertakings involved in their most recent financial year (which is generally interpreted by the CCPC, in line with the practice of the European Commission, as being the most recent year for which audited accounts are available).
+The relevant turnover for the purposes of the Competition Act thresholds is the total turnover in the Republic of Ireland of the undertakings involved in their most recent financial year (which is generally interpreted by the CCPC, in line with the practice of the European Commission, as being the most recent year for which audited accounts are available).